-If your alternator doesn't have a voltage sensing cable, and you don't want to open it up to make it possible to cut power to the rotor, you can build a solution that tricks the alternator into stopping charging.
+If your alternator does not have a voltage sensing cable, and you do not want to open it up to make it possible to cut power to the rotor, you can build a solution that tricks the alternator into stopping charging.
 It is done by lowering the voltage arriving at the battery by 1-1.5V with some rectifier diodes.
 This is how the charging circuit will then look like: